 How Will You Learn?

-Each live session will include an online presentation, live group ‘decoding’, discussion, and paired working.
-In addition to live course sessions, participants will have assignments between sessions for which they will be expected to go out in their communities and put the learnings from the course into practice.
-Course instructors will review the work of each participant and offer feedback.
+Each live session will include a lively online presentation, facilitated discussion, and quick-fire activities.
+In addition to the live sessions, participants will work in smaller groups and go out in their communities to put the learnings from the course into practice.
+Course instructors will review the work of participants, offering valuable tutoring and feedback.

 Who Should Take This Course?